WhoIsParadise: Philanthropy

-The recipient of numerous leadership awards, Paradise lends his voice, time and expertise to many worthy causes.
-He remains a powerful advocate for social inclusion, intervention, education, youth and community in and around the world.
-He has worked to build a stronger Britain by advocating for curriculums of inclusion within a quality education system, partnering with like-minded organisations to strengthen the socio-economic conditions of BAME communities, and striving to make London a sustainable city for generations to come.
-His VH1 PSAs typify his passion and spirit towards Hip hop [culture] and education, in which he says the future of our next generation that's very important to me.
+Paradise has won multiple leadership awards.
+He is an advocate for BAME communities.

-Paradise trained and mentored emerging talent from the surrounding Nairobi slums as part of documentary power-house, Roundtable Films' social issues and political entertainment documentary series, Kenya Rise Up.
+Paradise trained and mentored emerging talent from the surrounding Nairobi slums as part of Roundtable Films' social issues and political entertainment documentary series, Kenya Rise Up.
 His voluntary work to raise the profile of the conditions and increase the demand for services for people with sickle cell and thalassaemia saw him invited to the Houses of Parliament with Dawn Hill and Baroness Howells.

 Hip H'opera

 In 2006 Paradise teamed with Glyndebourne Opera House for the critically acclaimed hip hopera, School 4 Lovers.
 The production premiered at Glyndebourne and toured Finnish National Opera and Estonia.
 Hilary Finch of The Times said Paradise controlled a Cosi fan tutte such as Glyndebourne has never seen before.
 In The Independents, four-star review, Michael Church wrote Donnie is played by the charismatic Paradise, who sets up exactly the right buzz of expectation.

 But Donnie, played by a man known only as Paradise, formed the pivot of the action as narrator and instigator of the drama.
 In his black hat and neck-chain, Paradise made a suspiciously plausible pimp and hustler, rhyming his way sleekly through the twists of the plot.